-These basins are proposed to be permanently established within the Eastern Park and Central Park and will provide both stormwater detention and bio-retention functions during storm events.
+These basins are proposed to be permanently established within the Eastern Basin Park and Central Reserve and will provide both stormwater detention and bio-retention functions during storm events.
 An additional bio-retention basin will also be delivered at the eastern extent of proposed Road 11, adjacent to Werrington Road, that will treat stormwater runoff from the road and a small portion of residential lots.

-Figure 16 illustrates the proposed site catchment plan and location of proposed stormwater basins.
-Further details of the proposed stormwater drainage network are provided in Cardno's Civil Engineering and Infrastructure Report (Appendix B) and Civil Works Plans (Appendix D).
+Figure 19 illustrates the proposed site catchment plan and location of proposed stormwater basins.
+Further details of the proposed stormwater drainage network and maintenance requirements are provided in Cardno's Civil Engineering and Infrastructure Report and draft Operation and Maintenance Manual (Appendix B) and Civil Works Plans (Appendix D).
 Copies of the stormwater modelling for the proposal will also be provided electronically for Council's review.

-Figure 16 Stormwater Catchment Plan
+Figure 19 Stormwater Catchment Plan

-The Eastern Park basin has also been sized appropriately to accommodate stormwater discharge from the adjoining residential site at 25 Rance Road and will to ultimately discharge into Walker Street.
-The Central Park basin has been designed to tailout into a new 750mm pipe in the northern verge of Chapman Street to compensate for the increase discharge flow rates generated.
+The Eastern Basin Park basin has also been sized appropriately to accommodate stormwater discharge from the adjoining residential site at 25 Rance Road and will to ultimately discharge into Walker Street.
+The Central Reserve basin has been designed to tailout into a new 750mm pipe in the northern verge of Chapman Street to compensate for the increase discharge flow rates generated.